Easing NY pump pain could net oil traders millions

-NEW YORK/LONDON (Reuters) - With gas lines still snaking from filling stations in the U.S. Northeast after Hurricane Sandy, nimble oil traders may be poised to reap millions in profit by supplying fuel to the storm-struck region.
+NEW YORK/LONDON (Reuters) - With gas lines still snaking from filling stations in the U.S. Northeast after Hurricane Sandy, nimble oil traders like BP Plc (BP.L) may be poised to reap millions in profit by supplying fuel to the storm-struck region.

 To make a buck, they will have to move fast.
 Waivers to the Jones Act -- a 92 year-old law that protects the U.S. shipping industry by keeping foreign tankers from transporting goods between U.S. ports -- are valid only until November 20, the deadline for unloading exempt cargoes.

-Successful oil traders could profit by nearly $2 million on each exempt cargo of gasoline they are able to ship from Houston to New York, according to Reuters’ calculations.
+Successful oil traders could profit by nearly $2 million on each exempt cargo of gasoline they’re able to ship from Houston to New York, according to Reuters’ calculations.
 The journey takes around a week.

-In recent days, BP has received exemptions to divert oil from the U.S. Gulf Coast to the East Coast region, according to sources at two shipbrokers who track tanker charters and asked not to be named.
+In recent days, BP has sought exemptions to divert at least two cargoes of oil from the U.S. Gulf Coast to the East Coast region, according to sources at two shipbrokers who track tanker charters and asked not to be named.

-A BP spokesman, Scott Dean, said the firm diverted a fuel cargo bound for Montreal, Canada, to New York Harbor “at the request of the City of New York.”
-City officials asked for extra fuel shipments as quickly as possible, and BP complied to boost supplies there and not to boost its bottom line, Dean said.

 So far, two oil companies have informed the U.S. government they intend to use Jones Act waivers to ship fuel from the Gulf Coast to the East Coast on foreign-flagged vessels, a government source said on Monday.

 Others may also be involved.
-Companies, which could include U.S. oil majors, are not required to tell the government they are engaged in the Jones Act arbitrage until after they load fuel into ships on the U.S. Gulf Coast.
+Firms, which could include U.S. oil majors, aren’t required to tell the government they’re engaged in the Jones Act arbitrage until after they load fuel into ships on the U.S. Gulf Coast.

 Another shipping expert reported a huge jump in interest for tankers.